What is a Gear?

 The the helical gears some unbalanced force remains in the system due to inclined teeth so, to balance that unbalanced force we use double helical gears which has inclined teeth in both the directions.

-One should note that there is a gap between two sets of inclined teeth, as shown in image.
+One should note that there is a gap between two sets of inclined teeth.
 Power transfer capacity of double helical gear is more than simple helical gear.

 There is only one difference between double helical and Herringbone gears.
 Herringbone gears do not have any gap between inclined teeth (as shown in figure).